 Your Car

 It is not legal for a police officer to search your vehicle without your consent and if they don’t have probable cause.
-For example, if you were pulled over for speeding and showed no signs of inebriation, there were no signs of illegal activity, etc. the officer doesn’t have probable cause to search your vehicle and, without your consent, they cannot.
+For example, if you were pulled over for speeding and showed no signs of inebriation, there were no signs of illegal activity, etc. Officers don’t have probable cause to search your vehicle and, without your consent, they cannot.
 If you have been a victim of an unlawful search and seizure, and are now facing criminal charges in Missouri because of it, it is your right to take legal action.
 Contact Missouri Legal to find out how our Springfield criminal defense attorneys can help.

 Your Home

 It is illegal for a police officer to trick or coerce you into having them enter your home.
-However, if you consent to a legal search, any evidence that is found in your home or on your property can be used against you.
+However, if you consent to a legal search, any evidence found in your home or on your property can be used against you.
 If you find yourself in a situation where the police are trying to search your home, contact your Missouri criminal defense lawyer immediately for the best course of action to take.

 We hope that this information will help you in the future to better understand your rights concerning when the police are able to search your home, car, or property in Missouri and when they are not.
 If you are already facing criminal charges for what you believe to be an unlawful search and seizure, contact Missouri Legal today for advice and legal assistance.